yianlo/Rx_RotationsExchanger/README.md

 * Pusher Websocket API

 ###Modularized Components
-Most React components are abstracted and grouped by logical similarity.
-This makes adding features much easier, and at the same time, make sure the code base is maintainable as it grows.
+React components are abstracted and grouped by logical similarity.
+This enables improved code maintainability and allows easy iterative design and development.

 ###Data Integrity
 Integrated with React, the flux architecture provides real time reflection of all needed data from the database, allowing dynamic updates and minimal server requests.